Safety

 Stay close to adults in busy or unfamiliar areas

-As a motorist, it is your responsibility to help make the roads safer for everyone.
+As a motorist, it is your responsibility to make the roads safer for everyone.
 Driving with patience, awareness and care helps prevent accidents and saves lives.

-Pass cyclists like any other vehicle.
 Move at least 2 feet away from them or into the adjacent lane when it is safe to do so

 Do not tailgate or cut off cyclists